CNC Machining

 CNC Turning

-We regularly turn aluminium, steel, stainless steel and acetal.
+Our CNC lathe can machine up to Ø200mm diameter.
+We regularly turn aluminium, steel, stainless steel and engineering plastics.

 • Programming cost - once off.
 This involves writing the G code to automate the machines.
 CNC turning simple parts this may be as little as $20.
 If you have a complicated milling job this could be closer to $200.
 The more complex the part, the more time it will take to program.